danielstegink/HollowKnight.DivineFury/README.md

 # Divine Fury

 This mod adds a new charm to Hollow Knight: Divine Fury.

 Divine Fury sets the player's health to 1, making it easier to trigger Fury of the Fallen in Godhome battles.
-It is fully compatible with Joni's Blessing, Lifeblood Heart and Lifeblood Core.

-This mod doesn't affect lifeblood masks gained from BlueHealthHook, such as those from the Exaltation mod.
-However, FOTF still triggers.

 This charm can be acquired via the All Charms option in DebugMod.

+WARNING - This mod uses ItemChanger, and therefore requires a new Save in order to take effect.

 ## Patch Notes
+1.2.1.2
+- Updated Readme

 1.2.1.1
 - Modified to use SFCore's GiveCharm function